RARE DISEASE DAY USA

 A rare disease is defined differently in different parts of the world.
-In Europe, a rare disease is one that affects fewer than one in 2,000 people while in the United States the standard is 1 in 200,000.
+In Europe, a rare disease is one that affects fewer than one in 2,000 people and in the United States, the standard is 1 in 200,000.
+Driving home how infrequent some of these conditions are, the observance sometimes occurs on the rarest date of the year – February 29th.
+Even so, a day is more predictable than many rare diseases.
+They can be difficult to diagnose and even more difficult to understand.
 While a majority of the conditions are genetic in origin, still others are the result of infections, environmental or degenerative factors.

-Often people with rare diseases face a multi-faceted uphill battle; with few suffers, there are fewer voices to bring awareness to their needs for research, medical and financial support or their physical, social and often times mental burdens.
+Often people with rare diseases face a multi-faceted uphill battle; with few sufferers, there are fewer voices to bring awareness to their needs for research, medical and financial support.
+As a result, their physical, social and often times mental burdens add up.

 Rare Disease Day brings those voices together to help lift some of those burdens and bring awareness to light.

 HOW TO OBSERVE #RareDiseaseDayUSA